carlosrizzo/Google-Cloud-Data-Analyzer-Serverless/README.md

-# Google Cloud File Process with Third Part
+# Google Cloud Data Analyze Serverless

 This sample demonstrates how to upload and download encrypted files in Google Storage using Cloud Functions.